Using the Desktop App

 If a directory includes ignored files that are marked with warning icons that does not change the status of the parent directories.

-The ownCloud desktop sync client integrates with your file manager: Finder on Mac OS X, Explorer on Windows, and Nautilus on Linux.
+The ownCloud Desktop App integrates with your file manager: Finder on Mac OS X, Explorer on Windows, and Nautilus on Linux.
 (Linux users must install the

 owncloud-client-nautilus plugin.)
 You can create share links, and share with internal ownCloud users the same way as in your ownCloud Web interface.